glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 angular_velocity_r_per_s += angular_acceleration_r_per_s2 * DT_S;
 ```

-For IICE with more than one piston, the torques and moment of inertias for each piston are simply added together.
+For an IICE with more than one piston, the torques and moment of inertias for each piston are simply added together.

 ### Source

-The source for enism2 is currently not released, but check back for future updates on
-engine modelling, particullary a (hopeful) attempt at a V-config.
+Unavailable!
+But check back for future updates on engine modelling, particullary a (hopeful) attempt at a V-config.